 Rates start at $91 per person plus tax.
 Transportation is available for an added fee from hotels or the cruise ship pier.

 This semi-active volcano on Saint Lucia is referred to as the world’s only drive-in volcano for its location, in an area where visitors can drive in close to the action.
 The last eruption was recorded in 1766.

 The volcano is on the island’s west coast, in Soufriere’s historic town.
 From Castries, the drive is of one hour and 15 minutes.
 After parking in the lot, visitors are escorted by a guide down the steps to view the caldera.
 Allow 30 minutes to an hour for a visit.

 The entrance fee for the drive-in volcano with a required guide to take you to the caldera is $9 per person plus tax.

-Spend a day relaxing in the warm mud baths at Sulphur Springs, created from the nearby Soufriere volcano.
+Spend a day relaxing in the warm mud baths at Sulphur Springs Park, created from the nearby Soufriere volcano.

 After lounging in the therapeutic volcanic mud bath, you’ll wash off in a pool created at the bottom of a 50-foot-tall waterfall.
 Bathers can stand at the bottom of the waterfall and let the cascading water perform its shoulder massaging magic.